collapsed-stacks/startups/questions/13389/what-web-apps-mobile-apps-or-hybrid-apps-should-exist-nowadays.md

 - tagged: `web-apps`, `applications`
 - score: 0

-<p>I really want to develop something at mid term or long term , but I would like to build something that the people want it , before they want it.</p>
+I really want to develop something at mid term or long term , but I would like to build something that the people want it , before they want it.

 ## No Answers